 Granola or Muesli Bar?

 When I started writing this post I wasn’t sure whether I made granola bars, muesli bars or cereal bars?
 Is there any difference or is it actually the same bar?
-So with a little bit of research I came to the conclusion that the difference is the place where the bar is made.
-While in UK they call it “cereal bar”, in US and Canada it’s called “oat bar”.
-On the other side of the Earth in Australia and New Zealand people like to call it “muesli” or “cereal bar”.
+So with a little bit of research, I came to the conclusion that the difference is the place where the bar is made.
+While in the UK they call it “cereal bar”, in US and Canada it’s called “oat bar”.
+On the other side of the Earth in Australia and New Zealand, people like to call it “muesli” or “cereal bar”.
 All these names describe bars made of fruits, nuts, other cereals apart from oats and occasionally chocolate.

 As all these bars are made to supply you with some energy I decided to call mine – ENERGY BARS

 Why do people like to eat energy bars?

 Well, one of the main reasons that people like to open one granola bar in the office during snack time is that these bars are trendy and convenient.

 71% of people think that muesli bars are healthy while 28 % of nutritionists actually disagree.
 Well, according to a report published in the New York Times the reason for such a big difference in opinion is that the majority of commercially produced granola bars contains large amounts of added sugar, preservatives, artificial sweeteners and flavors, and highly processed ingredients.

 Advantages of Homemade:

 - you can moderate selection and level of sweeteners (brown sugar. honey, maple syrup…)